 Are you a trained chef?

-If, by chef, you mean someone who has toiled in a commercial kitchen for years, chopping and peeling her fingers to the bone while a less polite version of Gordon Ramsay chips away at her will to live, then no. I never aspired to be a restaurant chef.
-I always wanted to be a writer, just not a starving one.
-What I do have is a degree from the Cambridge School of Culinary Arts, and many hours clocked in the test kitchen of Cook’s Illustrated magazine and the related PBS cooking show America’s Test Kitchen, where I made some of the dishes they show at the beginning of each episode that they ridicule before demonstrating how it’s supposed to be done.
-I even shook Julia Child's hand once, lingering a bit longer than was polite while I tried to siphon off some of her culinary brilliance like a shameless parasite.
+If, by chef, you mean someone who has toiled in a commercial kitchen for years, chopping and peeling her fingers to the bone while a Gordon Ramsay-wannabe chips away at her will to live, then no. I never aspired to be a restaurant chef.
+I always wanted to be a writer (just not a starving one).
+What I do have is a degree from the Cambridge School of Culinary Arts, and many hours clocked in the test kitchen of Cook’s Illustrated magazine and the related PBS cooking show America’s Test Kitchen.
+I even shook hands with Julia Child once, lingering a bit longer than was polite while I tried to siphon off some of her culinary brilliance like a shameless parasite.
 (It didn't work.)
 Nevertheless, I enjoy letting my classical training and naturally lazy ways duke it out in my home kitchen on a daily basis.

 Are you a trained journalist?

 My diploma from Tufts University says I majored in Spanish, though you wouldn't know it if you airdropped me into Latin America right now.
 The closest thing I have to a writing degree is a creative writing award I received in high school during an afternoon assembly.
 It did not make me popular.
 But I did work as an editor for Boston Magazine for three years.
-Since then, I've written dozens of articles for print publications and the web, including Yankee Magazine, Tufts Magazine, Cape Cod Life, Elegant Wedding, New England Travel & Life, Culinate, BlogHer, and Serious Eats.
+Since then, I've written a book and dozens of articles for print publications and the web, including Fine Cooking, Parents, Yankee Magazine, Tufts Magazine, Grilled, Cape Cod Life, Elegant Wedding, New England Travel & Life, Culinate, BlogHer, and Serious Eats.

 Is there a way to be notified of new posts without having to come back to your blog over and over?

-Sure!
-E-mail subscriptions are finally here!
+Yes, e-mail subscriptions are finally up and running.
 Just click here to have the latest posts delivered directly to your email.
 No spam ever.
 You can also follow Food on the Food on Facebook or through your favorite feed reader.

 What kind of a camera do you use?